 Clusters of balloons were attached to the dining table chandelier with fishing line– an easy and inexpensive decoration.
 We set up two card tables for additional seating.

-The nice thing about having a transportation-themed party for your three-year-old son, is that you can use his toys as party decor.
+The nice thing about having a transportation themed party for your three-year-old son, is that you can use his toys as party decor instead of hitting up the party supplies store.

 I got some train track table runners and a set of inflatable traffic/construction signs to put on the tables.